OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 # Use the Office dialog API in Office Add-ins

 Use the [Office dialog API](/javascript/api/office/office.ui) to open dialog boxes in your Office Add-in.
 This article provides guidance for using the dialog API in your Office Add-in.
-Consider opening a dialog box from a task pane or content add-in or [add-in command](../design/add-in-commands.md) to do the following:
+Consider opening a dialog box from a task pane, content add-in, or [add-in command](../design/add-in-commands.md) to do the following:

 - Sign in a user with a resource such as Google, Facebook, or Microsoft identity.
 For more information, see [Authenticate with the Office dialog API](auth-with-office-dialog-api.md).
 - Provide more screen space, or even a full screen, for some tasks in your add-in.